magepages/mpdocs/docs/store-credit/index.md

   - This is the section for admins to fill out comments for themselves
   - The content filled in here will only be visible by admins

-### 3. Manage  at Admin Customer
+### 3. Manage Store Credit at Admin Customer

 ![](https://i.imgur.com/2vO7rCc.png)

-- Admins can manage  Balance, Transactions and Notification of customers by going to `Customer > Edit Customer > `
+- Admins can manage the Credit Balance of their stores, Transactions, and Notifications of customers by going to `Customer > Edit Customer > Store Credit`.
 - The Credit Information tab tells the administrators to know the total amount of Credit that customers has, and shows the status of the email receipt action when the balance update of the customers.
 Admins can also change the status of this action.
 - The Update Balance tab allows admins to change the balance by filling in the `Amount Change` field and adding a comment to the customers or admins. `Customer Note` will be displayed for customers.
 - The Transaction tab displays information about all of the transactions performed by customers: *ID, Title, Customer, Status, Action, Amount, Balance, Create Date*.
-- The Balance, Notification and Transaction information in the admin will sync with the customer's `Frontend My Account/My `
+- The Balance, Notification and Transaction information in the admin will sync with the customer's `Frontend My Account/My Store Credit`

-### 4. How to create a  Product
+### 4. How to Create a Credit Product

-- To create a  Product,  admins need to access `Product > Catalog > Add New Product >  Product`
+- To create a Credit Product for the store,  admins need to access `Product > Catalog > Add New Product > Store Credit Product`
-- After filling in the basic information of  Product such as Name, SKU, Qty and Category, admins need to configure the following options:
+- After filling in the basic information of the product, such as Name, SKU, Qty, and Category, admins need to configure the following options:

 - **Allow Amount Range**:
-  - Select "Yes" so that customers can change the `Amount of Credit` as their wish within the Amount `Range From - To` that admins have set.
+  - Select "Yes" so that customers can change the `Amount of Credit` as they wish within the Amount `Range From - To` that admins have set.

   ![](https://i.imgur.com/MUhqhko.png)